Immolare/tdmrep/README.txt

 Think of all the effort you put into creating and organizing the content on your website.
 You want to share it with the world, but you also want to **control who can copy and use your work**.

 That's where TDMRep comes in!
-It's a simple WordPress plugin that lets you take charge of how robots and artificial intelligences (AIs) like ChatGPT and Bard access your content.
-It does this by integrating the TDM Reservation Protocol directly into your WordPress website.

 ## How Does TDMRep Work?